whoisarjen/recruitment-task/README.md

 The goal of the project is to create part of smart home web's interface, which cover:

 - [x] Connect to DB and get all user's devices
-- [x] Connect socket on specyfic path and wait for messages
+- [x] Connect socket on specific path and wait for messages
 - [x] Show list of user's devices with basic information (name, type, range)
 - [x] Dialog, which open, when user click on device.
-The box should be draggable and allow to resize (right bottom corner).
+The box should be draggable and allow resizing (right bottom corner).
 After close holds the same position
-- [x] Dynamically update list with value from socket (and potencailly dialog)
+- [x] Dynamically update list with value from socket (and potentially dialog)

 ## How does it work?

 After connection to site, application is downloading devices and holds it in global store.
-After achiving message from socket, it checks Redux to overwrite existing value or add it to array of devices.
-Dialog which is located higher in root, observes special flag in global store, which can be equal to specyfic object (device) or false.
+After achieving a message from socket, it checks Redux to overwrite existing value or add it to the array of devices.
+Dialog which is located higher in root, observes a special flag in global store, which can be equal to specific object (device) or false.
 If the value is there, dialog is opening and showing every property.
-To avoid changning position after close, the dialog only change his visibility (is not getting rerender).
+To avoid changing position after close, the dialog only change his visibility (is not getting re-render).

 ## Starting project

-To run the project we have to get care of server's and client's site.
+To run the project, we have to get care of server's and client's site.

 Inside "_server" we need to install all dependencies: